Last Updated on 17 January 2026 by Cycloscope

 Linhai

 Linhai is completely surrounded by city walls, perfectly restored, connected to the Great Wall itself.
-The roads are not too wide, there are many trees and the overall atmosphere is that of a quiet countryside city.
+The roads are not too wide, there are many trees, and the overall atmosphere is that of a quiet countryside city.

 The Great Wall of Zhejiang in Linhai – Jiangnan Great Wall

-The construction of this stretch of the Great Wall began in the Jin Dynasty (265-420) and was not finished until the Sui (581-618) and Tang (618-907) Dynasties.
+Construction of this stretch of the Great Wall began in the Jin Dynasty (265-420) and was not completed until the Sui (581-618) and Tang (618-907) Dynasties.

 The northern portion, along a high ridge, and the western & southern portions, along the Lin River, have been restored and are open to visitors.